 So, what is North Korean food like?
 On both sides of the DMZ, Korean food is known for its emphasis on spice.
-Although the two countries differ hugely in daily diet, they are united by this common theme and tradition.
+Although the two countries differ hugely in daily diet, they are united by this common cultural tradition.
 It often poses a unique, but positive challenge for westerners who try it for the first time.
 Travelling to North Korea of course, is jumping in the deep end with this.
 Unlike Seoul, there are no western “comfort food” McDonalds’ or KFCs to run to.
 Instead, your guides have every meal pre-ordered and arranged for you.
 Whilst they are sensitive to your dietary needs (such as Vegetarianism), it essentially means when visiting the DPRK you’ve got to be prepared to try new things!
 Still, there’s a range of things and dishes you might have whilst Visiting North Korea, let’s have a look at some of them!

 Due to its proximity to the sea and agricultural struggles in past years, North Korean food places great emphasis on fish.
 As a result, in various restaurants and hotels, fish and other seafood become a regular dishes.
 This is the most common form of meat found in the country due to little land available for lifestock and two seas sitting at either side.
 It may be cooked in a number of forms, sometimes even fried.
-One thing that has happened several times is that being in a group with British tourists, the Yanggakdo hotel has attempted to cook us “fish and chips” and gave us some fried potatoes.
+One thing that has happened several times is that being in a group with British tourists, the Yanggakdo hotel has attempted to cook “fish and chips” and gave us some fried potatoes.
 It was a good effort.
 Be prepared to be given different varieties of fish.

 If you don’t know what Kim-Chi is then you’d better learn fast before you head to Korea.
 Kim-Chi is the most common staple food of the Korean peninsula, not least when it comes to North Korean food.
 It comes as a side dish with most meals.
 If you’re wondering what it is, Kim-Chi is cabbage picked and coated with chilli seasoning.
 It is strong and it is spicy.
 Most westerners find this one of the hardest foods to consume for the first time.
 I however, have grown to love Kim-Chi.
 It is usually distributed on a sharing dish in the middle of the table, so if you don’t like it there is no pressure to have any.